NHSDigital/electronic-prescription-service-get-secrets/README.md

 - `aws-configure` configures a connection to AWS
 - `aws-login` reconnects to AWS from a previously configured connection

-### Github folder
+### GitHub folder

 This .github folder contains workflows and templates related to github

 - `pull_request_template.yml`: Template for pull requests.
+- `dependabot.yml`: Dependabot definition file

 Workflows are in the .github/workflows folder

+- `build.yml`: Runs check-licenses, lint, test and sonarcloud scan against the repo.
+Called from pull_request.yml and release.yml
 - `combine-dependabot-prs.yml`: Workflow for combining dependabot pull requests.
 Runs on demand
-- `delete_old_cloudformation_stacks.yml`: Workflow for deleting old cloud formation stacks.
-Runs daily
+- `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
 - `pull_request.yml`: Called when pull request is opened or updated.
 Calls sam_package_code and sam_release_code to build and deploy the code.
 Deploys to dev AWS account.
 The main and sandbox stacks deployed have PR-<PULL_REQUEST_ID> in the name
-- `quality_checks.yml`: Runs check-licenses, lint, test and sonarcloud scan against the repo.
-Called from pull_request.yml and release.yml
 - `release.yml`: Run when code is merged to main branch or a tag starting v is pushed.
 Calls sam_package_code and sam_release_code to build and deploy the code.
-- `sam_package_code.yml`: Packages code and uploads to a github artifact for later deployment
-- `sam_release_code.yml`: Release code built by sam_package_code.yml to an environment
-- `pr-link.yaml`: This workflow template links Pull Requests to Jira tickets and runs when a pull request is opened.
-- `dependabot.yml`: Dependabot definition file
+- `dependabot_auto_approve_and_merge.yml`: Workflow to auto merge dependabot updates